stone-zeng/stone-zeng.site/_posts/2020-12-17-modular-tensor-category-1.md

 \gdef\cat#1{\mathcal{#1}}
 \gdef\Cat#1{\textsf{\textbf{#1}}}
 \gdef\qtext#1{\enspace\text{#1}\enspace}
+\gdef\ldual#1{ {}^\vee\mkern{-2mu}#1}
 $$
+{:.katex-def}

 Category theory formalizes many mathematical structures, especially the mapping between "objects".
-A modular tensor category is a category with some extra structures, and provides the mathematical foundation of some physical concepts, especially the topological orders.
+A modular tensor category is a category with some extra structures and can provide the mathematical foundation of some physical concepts, especially the topological orders.

-In the first part of this notes, we will introduce some basic ideas of category theory.
+In the first part of this note, we will introduce some basic ideas of category theory.
 For people with programming backgrounds (or just interested in it), we will use Haskell as an example.
 Then some more structures will be added into the "bare" category, such as tensor product, braiding and dual.
-These will be helpful when we deal with modular tensor category in the next part, although some physicists may complain that they are too formalized and make no sense.
+These will be helpful when we deal with modular tensor category in the next part, although some physicists may complain that they are too tedious.

 ## Basic knowledge of categories